rfo909/CFT/doc/Doc.md

 ```

 The difference is that Input remembers unique input values, and lets the user
-press enter to use the last (current) value, or may enter colon to select between previous
+press enter to use the last (current) value, or enter colon to select between previous
 (history) values.
 It also has functions to manipulate the history and the "current" value.